-Rugby is a diverse sport for men and women, boys and girls.
+Rugby is a diverse sport for individuals of all ages.
 It builds teamwork, understanding, cooperation, and respect for fellow athletes.
-In an era where many traditional sporting qualities are being diluted or even challenged, rugby is proud of its ability to retain high standards of sportsmanship, ethical behavior, and fair play.
-ROOKIE RUGBY CORE VALUES Rugby Canada believes in developing participants not only as rugby players, but as contributing members of the community.
-This holistic approach is consistent with World Rugby's six core values as a way to give rugby players more than just physical sport.
+Rugby is proud of its ability to retain high standards of sportsmanship, ethical behavior, and fair play.

+ROOKIE RUGBY CORE VALUES

+Rugby Canada believes in developing participants not only as rugby players, but as contributing members of the community.
+This holistic approach is consistent with World Rugby's five core values as a way to give rugby players more than just physical sport.
 Rookie Rugby adds "Fun" to the six values, which aim to teach rugby participants the unique essence of rugby and to uphold players of the game to a high standard both on and off the field.
 They are: